pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor-chapter-2.md

 > differently from Termion, so you can't directly follow this tutorial if you
 > chose to use Windows instead of a Linux system, but if you already have a
 > background in software programming, you might find it easy and enticing to
 > try and adapt this for crossterm instead of Termion.
+> If you are looking for pointers on how to get this running with crossterm,
+> check out [this awesome hecto variant](https://github.com/file-acomplaint/kyun) which runs on all platforms.

 Now change the `main.rs` as follows: